techwriter-pl/techwriter-pl.github.io/README.md

 - `date`: notice the date format: `YYYY-MM-DD`.
 The date becomes the ID for Disqus.
 - `tags`: look at the list of used tags.
 Which ones suit your needs the most?
+Use `articles-in-english` tag for articles written by our English speaking friends.
 - `coverImage`: this image will be displayed on the home page preview of your post.
 Note that this image is located in the `static/img/cover` folder.